 Media organisations can contact Greg Chipp or Doctor John Sherman for any media comments on any drug policy issue.
 Immediate enquiries to 0417 773372 or use our contact form.

 "Drug Policy Australia advocates scientifically proven harm reduction methods and rejects a prohibitionist approach (epitomised by the War on Drugs) which has been shown to have a net negative effect on both the health of drug consumers and the community."

 DPA is developing strategic partnerships within the AOD sector including educators, medical researchers, health professionals and other stakeholders in order to assist them with advocacy, volunteers, financial and organisational management.

 DPA seeks to assist existing organisations by providing a vehicle for promoting awareness of their successes, and through cooperation and information-sharing across ADO sector participants at local, State and Federal levels.

-DPA is in the process of developing a grants program, to assist Australian researchers that focus on new harm reduction strategies and approaches.
+DPA supports 0ther not for profit organisations with purposes consistent with our own and offers small grants to assist Australian researchers that focus on new harm reduction strategies and approaches.
 Small Research Grants will be available in the following areas:

 Local organisations targeting health and safer use practices to specific consumers groups, in the form health information brochures;

 - Individual/organisational funding of public education campaigns, consistent with DPA's objectives;

 - Legal research into overseas regulatory models and their application within the Australian legal system, in order to prevent/control the diseases and harm associated with psychoactive substance use in Australia;

 - Harm-reduction research designed to reduce the incidence and severity of diseases suffered by consumers of psychoactive substances.